Microsoft Development Center Norway: PHAROS

-The European Commission (EC) funded the research project “The Platform for Search of Audiovisual Resources Across Online Spaces” (PHAROS).
-The mission of PHAROS was to transform audiovisual search from a point-solution search engine model to an integrated search platform paradigm, incorporating future user and search requirements as key design principles.
+The European Commission funded the research project “The Platform for Search of Audiovisual Resources Across Online Spaces” (PHAROS).

 History

 1997–1999: Development

-FAST was founded in 1997, and the initiation of the company stems from the Department of Computer and Information Science at NTNU.
+FAST was formed in 1997 as a spin-off from the technology company Opticom, with John Markus Lervik as its leader.
+The company originated in the IT environment at NTNU.
 Professor Arne Halaas at NTNU was a substantial contributor in the early days of FAST.
 John M. Lervik, a student from NTNU, was one of the first employees at FAST.
 He took his doctorate under the supervision of Professor Tor A. Ramstad and eventually became the company's CEO, until January 2009.

 During 1998 and 1999, FAST announced strategic alliances with Lycos, Dell and TIBCO, and the first commercial launch of products took place in 1999.

 2000–2003: Commercialization

 During 2000, FAST announced several new European and US customers and partners.
 The company's IPO took place in June 2001, and FAST is publicly traded on the main board of the Oslo Stock Exchange (OSE) under the ticker symbol 'FAST'.
 The company continued over the next couple of years to announce new contracts with customers and partners such as eBay, IBM, BEA, Microsoft, Telus, Elsevier, and Broadvision.
 FAST was ranked number three on the 2002 Deloitte Technology Fast 500, a ranking of the 500 fastest-growing technology companies in Europe.

 In 2003, FAST decided to focus on enterprise search, and sells their Internet division, including FAST Web Search, FAST Partner Site and AlltheWeb.com, to Overture Services, Inc. (later acquired by Yahoo!).